lanceplarsen/hashicorpdemo/README.md

 This will initialize the Vault and copy the Vault tokens to the Consul K/V store.
 Grab the root token from the KV store.
 You can find the Vault tokens we created in our init script at this path in the Consul WEB UI.

+**Grab the keys from the keystore, save them locally, and then delete the keystore.**

 ```
 /ui/#/dc1/kv/service/vault/
 ```